 Kinsui and Yamakido \cite{kinsui2015} describe “character language” as a stylized form of Japanese used in fiction to signal personality, gender, or origin.
 These features include non-standard pronouns, archaic verb forms, and distinctive particles.
 Although rare in textbooks, they are recognizable and emotionally charged for many learners.
 Li et al. \cite{li2023haruhi} explored this concept with ChatHaruhi, a chatbot modeled on anime characters, but did not include voice interaction.

-In contrast, \textit{Jouzu} introduces voiced agents with character-specific linguistic stylization rooted in anime tropes.
+In contrast, \textit{Jouzu} introduced voiced agents with character-specific linguistic stylization rooted in anime tropes.
 These agents use “character language” \cite{kinsui2015} to emulate fictional personas with affective realism.
 This represents a shift from purely pedagogical interactions toward immersive, socially engaging dialogue that blends linguistic and cultural learning.

 Multimodal interfaces are central to current human-computer interaction (HCI) discussions about language learning.
 OpenAI's GPT-4o \cite{openai2024gpt4technicalreport}, for example, enables faster response generation with integrated audio \cite{ying2024}, supporting smooth, responsive dialogue.
 At the same time, systems must address concerns about equity, safety, and engagement.
 Chan and Tsi \cite{chan2023} note that computer-assisted tutors must maintain educational integrity while sustaining user interest.
 Xue et al. \cite{xue2023} highlight the importance of filtering harmful outputs in generative systems.